bcbio/bcbio-nextgen/docs/contents/configuration.rst

       specifications (1=unaffected, 2=affected).
 CNVkit uses case/control
       status to determine how to set background samples for CNV calling.

+   - ``prep_method`` A free text description of the method used in sample prep.
+Used to group together samples during CNV calling for background.
+     This is not required and when not present bcbio assumes all samples in an analysis use the same method.

    - ``svclass`` defines a classification for a sample for use in SV case/control setups.
 When set as ``control`` will put samples into the background samples used for normalization.